mikkasendke/sessionizer.wezterm/README.md

  * `ALT+s` show the sessionizer
  * `ALT+m` switch to the most recently selected workspace

-Now you need to at least add the path(s) you want the sessionizer to operate on.
+Now you need to add the path(s) you want the sessionizer to operate on.
 You can do this by adding your path(s) to `sessionizer.config` like so
 ```lua
 sessionizer.config = {